ThuraAung1601/faster-kan/README.md

-# FaskKAN implementation with RSWAF bases functions and benchmarking with other KANs
+# FasterKAN = FastKAN + RSWAF bases functions and benchmarking with other KANs

 This repository contains a very fast implementation of Kolmogorov-Arnold Network (KAN).

 It uses approximations of the B-spline using the Switch Activation Function, inspired from the work of [Bo Deng](https://digitalcommons.unl.edu/mathfacpub/68/), modified for having Reflectional symmetry.
 This kind of Activation Function can approximate 3rd order B-Splines used in the original [pykan](https://github.com/KindXiaoming/pykan).

 The original implementation of KAN is [pykan](https://github.com/KindXiaoming/pykan).

 The original implementation of Fast-KAN is [fast-kan](https://github.com/ZiyaoLi/fast-kan).
 FasterKAN uses as its bases the code from Fast-KAN.

 The forward time of FaskKAN is 3.33x faster than [efficient KAN](https://github.com/Blealtan/efficient-kan), and the implementation is a LOT easier for FaskKAN vs efficient KAN.

 The forward time of FaskerKAN is 1.5x faster than [fast-kan](https://github.com/ZiyaoLi/fast-kan).